Broos Institute

 +31 6 27263050

-Together with our partner -the Millar Institute for Transdisciplinary and Development Studies (MITDS) in Bolgatanga, Ghana- we are set to launch the first courses of the first African university campus in the Netherlands.
+In partnership with Millars Institute for Transdisciplinary and Development Studies (MITDS) in Bolgatanga, Ghana, we are set to launch our first Masters program in African Philosophy (MPhil) in 2026.

 Programs